Bazik-Store/TrivialDrive/README.md

 application instance in the Developer Console and modify this sample to point to it.
 Here is what you must do:

-ON THE BAZINAMA PLUS DEVELOPER CONSOLE
+ON THE Bazik PLUS DEVELOPER CONSOLE

 1. Create an application on the Developer Console, available at https://dev.bazinamaplus.ir/apps/publish/.